uniteeio/dotnet-core-mailjet-client/README.md

 :warning: By design, emails are not sent in `Development` or `Staging` environments.

 You can still send emails to a specific email address by setting the value of `EnableMailjetInDevEnv` to `true` and the value of `SendMailToInDevEnv` to a testing email address.
-This will cause every email to be sent to the testing email adress.
+This will cause every email to be sent to the testing email address.

 ```json
 // appSettings.json